 By now you've probably watched all the seasons of Hell on Wheels.
 What did you think of it?
 Personally, I loved the series; Especially the Swede :) a real nut-case.
 If you loved it as much as I did then you also know that it is based on real historical events surrounding the Transcontinental Railroad- Duh.
-A majority, if not all movies or TV shows based on real life events tend to exaggerate, adding or removing some parts as they deem fit, except for the latest conjuring movie; No, really, it was pretty much accurate- even the real Lorraine Rita Warren said so.
-Anyways, like many other series/TV shows based on real life events, Hell on Wheels had to change and add some stuff up to captivate the audience.
-But enough of that; here are some facts about some of the people represented in the series.
+A majority, if not all movies or TV shows based on real-life events tend to exaggerate, adding or removing some parts as they deem fit, except for the latest conjuring movie; No, really, it was pretty much accurate- even the real Lorraine Rita Warren said so.
+Anyways, like many other series/TV shows based on real-life events, Hell on Wheels had to change and add some stuff up to captivate the audience.
+But enough of that; here are some facts about some of the people represented in the series (Hell on Wheels).

 The Real Doc

 Thomas Durant was born in 1820 to a well-off family and went on to study ophthalmology at Albany Medical College, hence the title "Doc".
 Although he trained to become a physician, Durant was more interested in business, an interest that saw him moving to New York where he became increasingly involved in the stock market.
 With the widespread building of railroads in the 1850s, Durant chose to use his resources to finance the railroad construction recognizing this as a good investment.
 It is at this point that his true colors began to show when he took Grenville M. Dodge credit, claiming that it was he who had persuaded Abraham Lincoln to opt for Omaha as the eastern terminus of the first transcontinental line.
 Durant managed to work his way up the hierarchy in the construction of the rail lines, becoming one of the major shareholders.
 The following are some more facts about Durant and his involvement in the construction of the rail line;